Appsilon/mbaza/models/runner/README.md

 ```

 4. build the bundle - go to `models/runner` and run `release_model_win10_x86_64.bat`
-   REM If you run into issues with loading dependecies, set a shorter $env:PATH with only system paths and conda, and re-activate the environment (Windows has trouble loading packages if $PATH after activating the environment is too long ¯\\\*(ツ)\_/¯)
+   If you run into issues with loading dependecies, set a shorter $env:PATH with only system paths and conda, and re-activate the environment (Windows has trouble loading packages if $PATH after activating the environment is too long ¯\\\*(ツ)\_/¯)

 5. Now your model runner is in `runner_win\main\main.exe`.